fauna/java-sample-app/README.md

     database:

     ```sh
-    fauna schema push
+    fauna schema push --active
     ```

     When prompted, accept and push the changes.
 The push creates the collections and user-defined functions (UDFs) defined in the FSL files of the `schema` directory.

 6. Create a key with the `server` role for the `ECommerceJava` database: